 Create a Row report

-2. Find the workspace you want the report to live in.
-Select workspace name to open it.
+- Find the workspace you want the report to live in.
+Select the workspace name to open it.

 Configure the report

-If you are working with large amounts of data, consider applying additional summary filters to the report when you configure it.
+If you are working with large amounts of data, consider applying additional summary filters to the report during configuration.
 Sheet name, Created (date), and Modified (date) can limit the data included and help your reports run more efficiently.

 Source Sheets